Malware and phishing attacks are on the rise – Here’s how you can protect yourself

 16 June 2017

-Phishing is a form of online identity theft, or the introduction of damaging viruses and other software into a business.
-The aim is to steal information or make IT systems unusable until a ransom is paid.
+Phishing is a form of online identity theft or the introduction of damaging viruses and other software into a business.
+The aim is to steal information or make IT systems unusable until the individual pays up.

-Phishing is certainly on the rise again, helped by malware and virus tool kits that are simple to download and chance – even by inexperienced “hackers”.
+Phishing is certainly on the rise again, thanks in part to simple to download malware and virus toolkits – even for inexperienced “hackers”.
 It is a global business and worth the effort, it’s all about the money now.